-It’s possible to plan an intervention without any help, but it’s wise to utilize the services of either a social worker, doctor or professional interventionist to ensure the process is effective and fruitful.
-A trained interventionist will help each participant to plan what they need to say, will help organize the intervention itself and will help keep the conversation on track, preventing emotions from boiling over and derailing the intervention.
+It’s possible to plan an intervention without any professional help, but it is wise to utilize the services of either a social worker, doctor or professional interventionist to ensure the process is effective and fruitful.
+A trained interventionist will help each participant to plan what they need to say, can help the group formulate a behavior intervention plan and can keep the conversation on track, preventing emotions from boiling over and derailing the situation.

 An intervention should not involve too many people — addiction treatment experts agree that a large group can overwhelm the person and cause the intervention to fail.
 The recommended number of attendees is four to six people, and they should all be people who the target of the intervention loves and respects (this could be coworkers, cousins, siblings, friends, etc).

-- The person doesn’t see the dangerous consequences of their substance abuse
+- The person doesn’t see the dangerous consequences of substance abuse

 - The addicted person has been hospitalized for an episode related to their substance abuse